Cricket statistics

 Cricket is a sport that generates a variety of statistics.

 Statistics are recorded for each player during a match, and aggregated over a career.
-At the professional level, statistics for Test cricket, one-day internationals, and first-class cricket are recorded separately.
+At the professional level, statistics for Test cricket, One Day International (ODI), and first-class cricket are recorded separately.
 However, since Test matches are a form of first-class cricket, a player's first-class statistics will include their Test match statistics – but not vice versa.
-Nowadays records are also maintained for List A and Twenty20 limited over matches.
+Nowadays, records are also maintained for List A and Twenty20 matches.
 These matches are normally limited over games played domestically at the national level by leading Test nations.
 Since one-day internationals are a form of List A limited over matches, a player's List A statistics will include their ODI match statistics – but not vice versa.